What to do

 Not feeling sick but tested positive

-If you don’t develop symptoms but tested positive for COVID-19, stay home and away from others for 5 days, starting from when you first tested positive.
+If you don’t have symptoms but tested positive for COVID-19, you should stay home and away from others for at least 5 days.
+Day 0 is when you first tested positive.
+You can come out of isolation at day 6.

 If you do not get tested again, stay home and away from others for 10 days from when you first tested positive.